sabourke/prefactor-1/docs/source/calibrator.rst

         before averaging (per subband).
 On CEP-4, the value of ``avg_freqresolution`` is automatically adjusted to the closest valid value, depending on the sampling clock used in the observation.

-- ``bandpass_freqresolution``: frequency resolution of the bandpass solution table (default: 195.3125kHz, which translates to 1 channel per subband).
+- ``bandpass_freqresolution``: frequency resolution of the bandpass solution table (default: ``195.3125kHz``, which translates to 1 channel per subband for the 200 MHz sampling clock).

     .. note::